To take full advantage of the power the FujiFilm X-T3 has to offer you'll need SD cards that are fast enough. Here are some practical recommendations.

 It comes in no-fuss packaging but does include a UHS-II microSD-to-SD cartridge adapter.
 This card is the one that carries the V90 rating, and it's available in 64GB, 128GB, and 256GB versions.
 There's also a V60 version which isn't quite as quick as this one but still has very high performance.

 Sony makes some of the best mirrorless cameras available, and they have a small range of top-notch but excellent SD cards to go alongside them.
 This "G" card is the fastest version; they also have an "M" which isn't quite as quick but still very good.
 The SF-G comes in 32GB, 64GB, and 128GB versions.
+Sony is in the process of switching up its branding for these card to the Tough livery.

 It comes with a link to file recovery software and a 5-year limited warranty.
 It doesn't come with a card reader.